Testing MCAR via covariances: Extending the U-statistic framework to partially observed variables: Empirical study

-As seen in the Introduction, the original test based on $A_n$ was only able to detect the correlation between the response indicators and completely observed variables.
-For that reason, in Subsection \ref{subsec:simulation_old}, we compare $A_n$, Little's $d^2$ and novel $A_n'$ in those scenarios, to see if improvement of the test comes with the tradeoff, namely potential loss of power, or the novel test being poorly calibrated.
-In Subsection \ref{subsec:simulation_novel}, we compare $A_n'$ and $d^2$ for MAR settings undetectable for $A_n$.

-Throughout the rest of this section, as well as the Supplementary material, we use abbreviation $iXjY$ to denote the dataset with the total of $i+j$ variables, where $i$ of them are complete, and $j$ of them incomplete.
-We present the results for the $2X3Y$ case in the main text, and others are given in the Supplementary material.
+Throughout the rest of this section, we use the abbreviation $iXjY$ to denote the dataset with a total of $i+j$ variables, where $i$ of them are complete, and $j$ of them are incomplete.
+We mostly present only the $2X3Y$ results in the main text to avoid overload; findings for other cases are consistent and thus omitted.
+They can be found in Supplementary material.